Updated on February 21, 2023.

 Unless your customers tell you directly what they are trying to solve, you’ll have to do a little digging to find out what their issues are.

-Here are 4 different methods to determine what the pain points are, including:
+4 methods to determine what prospects’ B2B pain points are

-Run a workshop with your customers or with the industry you are aiming to serve to discuss problems they are having in their current workflow.
+1. Do qualitative customer research—Run a workshop or conduct surveys with your customers or with members of the industry you are aiming to serve to discuss problems they are having in their current workflow.

-When you’re on your discovery call, don’t go straight into a sales pitch.
-Speak to your customers and ask lots of questions.
+2. Open conversations with customers—When you’re on your discovery call, don’t go straight into a sales pitch.
+Speak to your customers and ask lots of open-ended questions to pinpoint their pain points.

 Addressing customer pain points in B2B sales

-Once you know your customer pain points, you can tailor your sales and marketing tools to demonstrate exactly how your solution can address these issues.
+Once you’ve pinpointed your customer’s pain points and have prioritized them, you can tailor your sales and marketing tools to demonstrate exactly how your solution can address these issues.

 What is the best way to address customer pain points?